+where $\alpha$ is a constant.
+In four dimensions, the Weyl-squared term is related to the Gauss-Bonnet invariant via the topological Euler density, up to a boundary term.
+Consequently, the Weyl action is equivalent to an $f(G)$ theory with $f(G) = \frac{\alpha}{\kappa^2} G$, modulo a total derivative.
+It is important to note that a linear term in $G$ alone does not alter the classical field equations because $G$ is a total derivative in four dimensions.
+However, in the context of our $f(R,G,T)$ model, such a term can become dynamical when coupled to the trace $T$ or when considered within a non-trivial $f(R)$ background.
+Nevertheless, as a limiting case, the FLRW equations reduce to:

-This demonstrates that Weyl cosmology is a special case of $f(R, G, T)$ gravity with $f(G) = \frac{\alpha}{\kappa^2} G$.
+Thus, Weyl cosmology emerges as a special case of our $f(R,G,T)$ framework, illustrating how higher-curvature corrections modify the Friedmann dynamics.
 Also, these results demonstrate that the previous components $\mathcal{W}_{00}$ and $\mathcal{W}_{ii}$ from \cite{ghanaatian2014bouncing} and \cite{ghanaatian2018bouncing} are incorrect in this formulation, indicating the need for careful reevaluation of those results.

 The energy conservation conditions are satisfied in this framework through specific constraints.
 Condition (\ref{conserve-condition-Term1}) governing matter-geometry coupling is automatically satisfied since $f_T = 0$ in pure Weyl gravity.
 Condition (\ref{conserve-condition-Term2}) reduces to the constraint $\dot{H}\ddot{H} + 6H\dot{H}^2 + 2H^2\ddot{H} + 11H^3\dot{H} = 0$ for $f_G = \text{const.}$, which admits de Sitter space ($H = \text{constant}$) as a solution.
 The coasting universe scenario ($\dot{H} + H^2 = 0$) also satisfies this constraint, making Weyl conformal gravity compatible with energy conservation requirements.